haydengroff/mixedMessages/README.md

 ## My Project

-My Project will print a random knock-knock joke using different combinations of set-ups and punchlines.
+My Project will print a random horoscope.